-- 8.1 The chief executive of a department or public service office may seek approval to apply the Directive from the CCE of the PSC before, during or after a critical incident occurs. - 8.2 The approval application must include confirmation that the critical incident is identified in the department's business continuity plan. - 8.3 If the CCE of the PSC approves the application, conditions may be determined as part of the approval. - 8.4 At any time, the department may update their information and re-apply for a subsequent approval.
+- 8.1 The chief executive of a department or public service office may seek approval to apply the Directive from the chief executive of the department responsible for industrial relations before, during or after a critical incident occurs. - 8.2 The approval application must include confirmation that the critical incident is identified in the department's business continuity plan. - 8.3 If the chief executive of the department responsible for industrial relations approves the application, conditions may be determined as part of the approval. - 8.4 Approval will not be granted to address disruption to business as a result of lawful or protected industrial action. - 8.5 At any time, the department may update their information and re-apply for a subsequent approval.